 Malak and Jaki not only obtained something useful, they received dignity.

 Millions today face the same problem this family experienced.
-Through projects like GFA-supported gift distributions, families are being blessed with outdoor toilets and a chance to know God listens to the needs of mankind.
+Through projects like Gospel for Asia (GFA)-supported gift distributions, families are being blessed with outdoor toilets and a chance to know God listens to the needs of mankind.